List of summaries, consolidations and regulations

 If a person dies as a result of an act or omission of a peace officer, the peace officer must notify a coroner.

-If a minor dies while in the care, custody or supervision of the Department of Social Services, an employee of that Department must notify a coroner.
+If a minor dies while in the care, custody or supervision of the Ministry of Social Services, an employee of that Ministry must notify a coroner.

 What does the coroner do?

 If, after an investigation, the coroner believes an inquest is not necessary, the coroner must release the body for burial, report to the chief coroner, and file any information that may be required under The Vital Statistics Act, 2009.

 A family member of a deceased person, or other interested parties, may request copies of a coroner's investigational report or the autopsy report by writing directly to the chief coroner.

 Why are inquests held?